bateman/tpscanner-cli/README.md

 # TPScanner

-TPScanner is a Python script that extracts prices of items from [Trovaprezzi.it](https://www.trovaprezzi.it/), sorts them, and saves the results in a spreadsheet.
+TPScanner is a Python script that extracts prices of items from [Trovaprezzi.it](https://www.trovaprezzi.it/), sorts them, displays and saves the results in a spreadsheet.
 It also finds the best cumulative and individual deals.

 ## Setup